 My pockets stay as fat as they can.
 I don't buy anything but food really.
 I love food so much.

 What would any new gizmo do for me?
 I think back to when I was a kid.
 I loved action figures—X-Men, Power Rangers.
 So excited I'd be at the toy store, searching up and down the aisles for a new action figure.
 I'd buy it.
-Yes me, that's right.
-I'd buy it.
-With my money.
 And I'd be so excited on the car ride home.
 Unpackaging the thing was the best part.
-By 2 days later, it's under the bed, already forgotten, the new action figure, old.
+But by 2 days later, it's under the bed, already forgotten, the new action figure, old.
 And I'm already dreaming of the next one I'll buy, the next time I go to the toy store.
 I was too young to realize then.
 But I see now.
 I get no satisfaction from trinkets.

 Or like the nephew is finally learning.
 A room full of toys he has.
 I've never seen so many, even at the toy store.
 It's raining outside.
 And he is playing soccer in the living room with the step dad, with an empty box of kleenex.